 Daily life can be very hectic for families with kids.
 Between work, school, sports, and social lives, it can be tough to stay connected.
 Using a family app to keep in touch throughout the day is a great way to keep each other in the loop.
 However, quality time together without mobile devices also gives parents and kids a chance to reconnect on a deeper level.
 It may only be for a few hours each week, but it’s time that families can use to enjoy each other’s company.

 Time for other interests

 With phones and tablets set aside, both kids and parents will have time to focus on their other interests.
 Kids can discover new hobbies and pursue different activities.
-They can engage in sports, extracurricular activities and clubs at school, and develop new interests that don’t involve the internet.
+They can engage in sports like golf, extracurricular activities and clubs at school, and develop new interests that don’t involve the internet.
 Cell phones, tablets, and laptops are great tools to have and use, but they don’t need to be the central focus for fun and entertainment.

-Consider creating rules about screen free time for your family.
+Consider creating rules about screen-free time for your family.
 You’ll enjoy the many benefits that it provides, and have more time to focus on your children.
 Even just a few hours each week will have a positive impact on everyone.

 - How to Set Parental Controls on iPhone?
 [Visual Guide] - October 8, 2021